13 DIY Pallet Wood Projects And Ideas

 When it comes to simple and budget-friendly DIYs, wood pallets have proven to reign supreme as one of the most sought after materials on the DIY scene.
 Not only is the reclaimed wood easily accessible — many DIYers snag pallets for free from hardware stores, freecycle programs, or on the internet — they are also incredibly versatile.

 In as little as 10 minutes, you can add a rustic touch to any part of your home with these hanging pallet shelves.
-All that’s needed to make one of these pallet projects is rope and reclaimed wood.
+All that’s needed to make one of these pallet projects is twine and reclaimed wood.
 So simple, right?
 Leave the pallet planks in their natural farmhouse chic or paint them for a custom look.
 The sky’s your creative limit!

 Home furniture doesn’t have to cost a fortune.
 Sometimes it can be super inexpensive — or even free!
 Take this DIY pallet bed made entirely out of four-way block pallets.
 The double bed is crafted with four sanded pallets, leaving ample room around the mattress for décor.
 Depending on how high you prefer the bed to be from the ground, you can stack an additional layer of pallets.
 This not only elevates the mattress but also creates more under-the-bed cubby storage.